jamestharpe/jamestharpe.com/content/cors.md

 # Cross-Origin Resource Sharing (CORS)

 **Cross-Origin Resource Sharing**, or simply **CORS**, is a security mechanism that allows servers to use HTTP headers to indicate to clients origins it deems valid.
-Client applications, typically web browsers, then permit or deny loading resources from origins.
+Client applications, typically web browsers, then permit or deny web apps running on one origin from loading resources from other origins.
+Without CORS, malicious websites could make requests to another site on your behalf without your consent, possibly leading to security vulnerabilities.

+## What is an origin?

+An **origin** is a combination of a scheme (http, https), host (for example, jamestharpe.com), and port (80, 443).
+Two URLs with the same origin have the same scheme, host, and port.

 ## CORS Resources